 The project is located in the City of Atlanta.
-The project site approximately 2 acres surrounded by West Peachtree Street to the east, Spring Street to the west, 14th Street to the north, and 13th Street to the south.
+The project site approximately 2 acres surrounded by West Peachtree Street to the east, 14th Street to the north, and 13th Street to the south.

 Will the proposed project be located close to the host-local government's boundary with another local government?
 If yes, identify the other local government.